gbinal/gbinal.github.com/pages/eclipse.md

 * The total eclipse will begin in Oregon at about 10:15AM PT/1:15PM ET.
 The 70-mile wide total shadow will then travel at ~2,000 miles per hour (~32 miles per minute) across the country before exiting South Carolina at about 11:50AM PT/2:50PM ET.
 Areas right in the middle of the totality will get about 2 1/2 minutes of straight up nighttime.
 The national event will last about an hour and a half and there'll be plenty of live streams and tv coverage of it if you're stuck indoors or suffer the cruel fate of cloud cover.
 * There is something crazy cool that sometimes happens on the ground around you before and after totality, called '[Shadow Bands (a.k.a Shadow Snakes)](https://youtu.be/qc7MfcKF1-s?t=4m2s)'.
 * [Here's some counsel](https://www.washingtonpost.com/amphtml/news/capital-weather-gang/wp/2017/07/25/no-firm-travel-plans-for-the-solar-eclipse-heres-what-to-expect-if-you-wing-it/) if you don't take my advice to plan ahead and just decide to wing it day of instead.
+* Remember that everywhere that is getting press about a viewing event will potentially be a crazy mess of people on the day of.
+Consider going to other places without events if you can find a passable spot.
+This'll be like viewing your city's fireworks - there's a bunch of places you can watch it from and have a good time.
+* Be patient, avoid road rage, and have in mind a willingness to pull off the road and enjoy the eclipse at a place you didn’t plan for.
+That said, if you're on the side of a road: pull well off, always beware passing traffic, and stay well away from the road.
+* Not just during the totality, but really throughout the entire eclipse, beware of distracted driving by other people who are not paying attention to the road because they are craning their neck to see the moon going in front of the sun.
+* In addition to planning to arrive way early, it's also worth giving extra time after the eclipse before getting back on the road in order to give traffic time to die down.
+There's a lot of roads that weren't made for the traffic that'll be on them for this event.

 ## What I'll Be Doing To Plan Ahead For It